rishavk99/Image-replacer/README.md

 How to Install:
 * Clone the Image-replacer repository
-* Open chrome, click the three button drop down menu on top right, select extensions from the tools menu and enable developer mode
+* Open chrome, click the three button drop down menu on top right, point to "more tools" then click on extensions from the tools menu and enable developer mode
 * Click on load unpacked in the extensions page
 * Select the Image-replacer folder
 * Open any tab containing images on chrome